-To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of this award on the National Framework of Qualifications.
+To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
 This may have been achieved through a formal qualification or through relevant life and work experience.